-A few months ago I read Love the Home You Have by Melissa Michaels and absolutely adored it.
-In fact, I featured it in my sidebar as one of the items I’m currently loving for at least a month or two because it is just one of those books that everyone should read, especially if you are:
+A few months ago I read Love the Home You Have by Melissa Michaels and adored it.
+It is one of those books everyone should read, especially if you are:

 - Stressing over keeping up with the Joneses